mirchandani-mohnish/AUdocs/docs/General/Newbies.md

 This is a tutorial guide for Newbies to make their first contribution to the repository.
 Following this, you would have forked the repository, made your changes and opened your first pull request.

+## Prerequisites

+- You must have Node >= v12 installed.
   Firstly, start off by making a fork of this repository on github.

 ![Forking](/img/Nebies-Fork.png)